 Audrey Tseng de Melo Fischer (they/them) is based in Tenochtitlán (Mexico City) and Lenapehoking (Brooklyn) .
-As a trans(queer) and bi(racial/national) architectural designer, writer, and researcher, Audrey’s work (link to CV spreadsheet) analyses the instrumentalization of borders and binaries within heritage and futurism, and their potential to deconstruct and reconstruct socio-political territories.
+As a trans(queer) and bi(racial/national) architectural designer and researcher, Audrey’s work (link to CV spreadsheet) analyses the instrumentalization of borders and binaries within heritage and futurism, and their potential to deconstruct and reconstruct socio-political territories.

 Architectural heritage unravels the futuristic potential for both violence—of displacement, dispossession, and erasure—and abundance—of care, solidarity, and interdependencies.